bowmanjeffs/cold_HGT/README.md

 code for psychrophile HGT project
 --------

 Scripts are run in the order given below.
 Note that additional small scripts setting up directory structures and performing other simple tasks have not been included.
+Those script marked with '*' fall into this category.

 aquisition time analysis
 --------